 Since the genetic package we’ve inherited has many programs, we must learn how to employ only the ones we want.
 We also have to learn how not to tickle our brains with addictive stuff (like sugar and flour).
 Lastly we get to learn how to keep our wonderful bodies toned.
 Let’s look at why that’s so hard.

 Body, mind, spirit

 It’s hard to stay away from addictive stuff and addictive behavior because it is baked into us as human beings.
-So let’s look at the components of the addiction problem starting with: what is a human being?
+If you are attempting an Overeaters Anonymous food plan, you are probably acutely aware of this.
+So let’s look at the components of the addiction problem, starting with: what is a human being?

 Let’s start with the Greeks’ oversimplified idea that man is a composite of a body, a mind and a spirit.
 Where one part starts and the others stop is hard to say.

 The body is built by following genetic instructions developed over billions of years to survive in changing environments.

 The mind is that wonderful invisible thing that evolved to store memories and use them in computing ways to keep the body alive as it encounters the environment.